-- Be aware of the terms and conditions of enrolment. - Ensure that the students come to school on time with all the required material for their lessons - Ensure that the students are appropriately dressed - Inform the school regarding any concerns or pertinent issues - Respond to concerns raised by the school - Attend all orientations and PTM's and mandatory workshops
+- be aware of the terms and conditions of enrolment - ensure that the students come to school on time with all the required material for their lessons - ensure that the students are appropriately dressed - inform the school regarding any concerns or pertinent issues - respond to concerns raised by the school and adhere to the disciplinary committee's proceedings and recommendations. - attend all orientations, mandatory workshops and PTM's and mandatory workshops.

-HIXS Sanctions
+Sanctions